 A guide to credit card APR

 If you’ve ever applied for a credit card, or another financial product, you’ll almost certainly have seen the term APR.
-Here’s everything you need to know about credit card APR.
+Here’s what you need to know about credit card APR, including what representative APR means.

 If you’ve ever applied for a credit card, or another financial product, you’ll almost certainly have seen the term APR.
-Here’s everything you need to know about credit card APR.
+Here’s what you need to know about credit card APR, including what representative APR means.

-But, while APR is good for making comparisons, the first thing to consider when you’re looking to borrow credit is whether or not it’s a smart financial decision based on your circumstances.
+But while APR is good for making comparisons, the first thing to consider when you’re looking to borrow is whether it’s a smart financial decision based on your circumstances.

 For most cards, you can avoid paying interest altogether if you clear your balance in full each month by the due date.
 If you don’t, you’ll have to pay interest on your purchases (unless you’re on a 0% promotional deal).